agspoon/PiKVM-PWM-Fan/README.md

    [![PWM Controller1](images/PWM_wires_1_thumb.png)](images/PWM_wires_1.png)   [![PWM Controller2](images/PWM_wires_2_thumb.png)](images/PWM_wires_2.png)   [![EZFan2](images/EZFan2_thumb.png)](images/EZFan2.png)

-2. Wire the GPIO pin of the fan controller to GPIO 12 of the RPi.
+2. Wire the GPIO pin of the EZFan controller to GPIO 12 of the RPi.

-   I used a 100 ohm resistor in series to limit the current draw from the RPi GPIO pin, but that's not totally necessary unless you plan on using other GPIO pins on your PiKVM (there is a limit to the total current available to GPIO pins).
+   I used a 100 ohm resistor in series to limit the current draw from the RPi GPIO pin, but that's not totally necessary unless you plan on using other GPIO pins on your PiKVM (there is a limit to the total current available to all GPIO pins).
+Note, at these higher frequencies you have to consider the *AC* current draw through the parasitic capacitance across the Gate to Drain/Source of the EZFan transistor.

    [![GPIO_wire](images/GPIO_wire_thumb.png)](images/GPIO_wire.png)   [![PWM Controller2](images/GPIO_resistor_thumb.png)](images/GPIO_resistor.png)